v 3.7.web 2025

 Indajesa Staunton

-Similar sets with slightly less striking knights have been made by fellow Spanish company Marigo.
+Similar sets with slightly less striking knights were made by fellow Spanish company Marigo.
+The Indajesa design has been bought and revived by Barcelona-based manufacturer Mora Play.

 Alekhine considers a board with Indajesa pieces, opposite his opponent Muñoz.